top of page

 • Report Māui dolphin sightings - 0800 DOC HOT (0800 362 468) or report via this form

-• Support calls for Māui protected areas to be extended and for a ban on net fishing in the entire Māui habitat.
+• Support calls for Māui protected areas to be extended and for a ban on trawling and net fishing in the entire Māui habitat.

 • Vote for candidates in elections who support better environmental policies.